 4. Key phrases are used to establish working culture

-Most of the agencies??? core role was to ensure the effective delivery of their own programmes (at certain quality standards) for target client groups.?? ???Changing the system?????? needed a different way of thinking, and work needed to be done via the Partnership re ???thinking for change???.??
-This required a ???language for change??? ??? in the sense of a set of frequently repeated phrases used between partners to establish a culture:
+‘Changing the system’ needed a different way of thinking, and work needed to be done via the Partnership re thinking for change.
+This required a language for change, in the sense of a set of frequently repeated phrases used between partners to establish a culture:

-- Emphasis on getting there ??? descriptions of ???how will we know when we???ve got there????; ???distance still to go??? ??? in terms of desired outcomes for groups of people (even if the exact directon and speed of travel remained relatively uncertain).
+- Emphasis on getting there; descriptions of ‘How will we know when we’ve got there?’; focus on distance still to go in terms of desired outcomes for groups of people (even if the exact direction and speed of travel remained relatively uncertain).

-- Strategies clear yet flexible to use in context ??? kept to consistently repeated strategic objectives/purposes ??? not bogged down in fine detail of activity
+- Strategies clear yet flexible to use in context: key thrust kept to consistently repeated strategic objectives/purposes – not getting bogged down in fine detail of activity

-- Keeping ???progress??? the topic of discussions/meetings/plans/reports rather than letting agendas become dominated by a focus only on the money.
+- Keeping ‘progress’ the topic of discussions/meetings/plans/reports rather than letting agendas become dominated by a focus only on the money or procedures.

-- Critical friend role ??? challenge and support; stressing partnership not as an organisation, or as a funding mechanisms ??? but as a function that supports organisations re change, but also pushes them to do that bit more.
+- Critical friend role – challenge and support; stressing partnership not as an organisation, or as funding mechanisms but as a function that supports organisations re change, but also pushes them to do that bit more.

 This has outlined the responses when challenged to make more explicit our approach to bringing about system-wide change, across a range of partner agencies’ service deliveries, within a large and complex city through joint working across several years.
 It tries to capture the approaches taken as well as highlighting some of the specific mechanisms/tools that were consistently applied in order to maintain credible momentum for change.